AbdelrahmanEhab20/sabil-elmoslem/README.md

 ## 🔧 Customization

 ### Adding More Azkar
-Edit `src/utils/api.ts` to add more supplications to the `fetchAzkar` function.
+Edit the JSON files in `src/data/` to add more supplications:
+- `azkar.json` for Arabic content
+- `azkar-en.json` for English content

 ### Changing Prayer Calculation Method
 Update the `calculationMethod` in `UserContext.tsx`: